 by Lindsay Eagar (Ages 9-11)

 Twelve-year-old Carol is spending her summer, helping her parents move Grandpa Serge into a home for people with dementia.
 Carol finds herself drawn to him, fascinated by the crazy stories he tells her about a healing tree, and the bees that will bring back the rain and end a hundred years of drought.
-Captivating novel of family, renewal, and discovering the wonder of the world.
+This is a captivating novel about family, renewal, and discovering the wonders of the world.

 by Linsey Stoddard (Ages 9+)

-For as long as Robinson Hart can remember, it’s just been her and Grandpa.
-He taught her about cars, baseball, and everything else worth knowing.
-But Grandpa’s memory has been getting bad—so bad that he sometimes can’t even remember Robbie’s name.
+For as long as Robinson Hart can remember, it has just been her and Grandpa.
+He teaches her about cars, baseball, and everything else worth knowing.
+But Grandpa’s memory has been getting bad — so bad that he sometimes cannot even remember Robbie’s name.

 by Tony Husband (Ages 11+)